AvePoint/cloud-api/docs/docs/services-and-features/elements/index.md

 - **Real-Time Responses**: Gain instant access to the data you need with efficient, real-time API responses, ensuring timely insights and actions.

 ## Get Started Now!

 Harness the power of Elements APIs to drive your business forward.
-With our cutting-edge technology and expert support, you'll transform the way you manage cloud services.
-Access detailed documentation, tutorials, and support to begin your integration journey today.
+With our cutting-edge technology and expert support, you'll transform the way you manage customers, ensuring seamless monitoring of backup protection and precise tracking of subscription usage.
+Detect and adapt to Auto Discovery scan changes with unparalleled efficiency.
+Our comprehensive resources, including in-depth documentation, coupled with expert support, provide everything you need to embark on a successful integration journey today.